smfo/whatILearntToday/Mobile/Flutter/packages/formBuilder.md

 Create a `_formkey` of type `GlobalKey<FormBuilderState>()`. add a `FormBuilder` widget and provid it with your key.
 Built in and custom input fields can be added in the FormBuilder widget.\
 For each field you can add `FormBuilderValidators`.
 And through the formkey you can access the forms current state, values, reset, save and validate.

+NB!
+You have to first save the currentState in order to be able to access it's values.

 ```dart
 class CreateUserScreen extends StatelessWidget {